dseomn/rock-paper-sand/README.md

     config files that are used by the same local user, it might be worth thinking through the security implications first.
 *   This is not an officially supported Google product.
-*   See also [a disclaimer about JustWatch's API](https://github.com/dawoudt/JustWatchAPI#disclaimer).
+*   See also [a disclaimer about JustWatch's unofficial API](https://github.com/dawoudt/JustWatchAPI#disclaimer).